contractautomataproject/ContractAutomataLib/README.md

 The third video tutorial, available at https://youtu.be/QJjT7f7vlZ4, shows the recent refactoring and improvements of the tool published in Coordination2021.

-<h2>Architecture</h2>
+<h2>Package Structure</h2>

-The architecture of the Contract Automata Tool is composed of two  packages:
+The structure of the Contract Automata Tool is composed of two  packages:

 **contractAutomata** This package (depicted below) is the core of the tool.
 The core is the class `MSCA.java` implementing the algorithm